damponsah20/edmund-ilimoan-yamba.github.io/index.md

       <a href='/research' style='color:#A27D23;'>sustainable development</a>.
       <br/><br/>
-      We use climate data analysis, satellite remote sensing, and modeling techniques to understand how climate extremes—such as heatwaves and floods—affect public health and ecosystems.
+      We use climate data analysis, satellite remote sensing, and modeling techniques to understand how climate extremes such as heatwaves and floods affect public health and ecosystems.
       <br/><br/>
       Learn more about our ongoing projects <a href='/research'>here</a>, or click the icons below to explore our focus areas.
     </p>